-Are you an Expatriate ( Expat) or a new Humanitarian worker, a volunteer or just someone who is ready to start your new mission and journey in another country?
+Are you an Expatriate (Expat) or a new Humanitarian worker, a volunteer or just someone who is ready to start a new mission or journey in another country?
 Do you know what you need to to know and what to take with you?

 As an Expat, planning a mission is always one of the most hardest things to do.
 It is difficult to know what is available on the ground and what is it really needed because you just don’t want to bring the entire store with you.
-Packing with things that you really need requires a solid understanding of the most essential items.
+Packing with the right gear requires a solid understanding of the most essential items.

 Here at Expatbackpack.com, we will make this part of your mission as easiest as possible so you can focus on other important things.

 We offer you:

 - What you should take with you,

 - The most updated information about medical and emergency info which you will need on your mission,

 - Other vital information